Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 C).
 These Actions Reflect our Old Selves

-Another view is that the list shows that none of us can earn entrance to the kingdom by our moral behaviour.
+Another view is that the partial list of wrongs shows that none of us can earn entrance to the kingdom by our moral behaviour.
 Paul provides examples of wrongdoing to demonstrate that we were unrighteous in the past, and guilty of wrongdoing that would have led to eternal punishment.
 Then he immediately reminds us that Jesus made us righteous (5).
 Our salvation does not rely on our behaviour but instead relies on God's grace.
 Paul reassures us that we are forgiven and made righteous not by obeying every moral law but by our faith in Jesus, through God's grace.

 Corinth